 Mr. Brown assured us that inclusion and diversity continue to be priorities for him, and that LGBT issues will be a focus in the Ontario school curriculum.
 He said he is committed to consulting parents on changes to the sex education curriculum but that the curriculum will continue to ensure that LGBT students and their families are supported and treated with sensitivity.

-We have worked closely over the past year with Patrick Brown to provide input to him and his party on LGBT issues and to help with OPC outreach to the LGBT community in Ontario.
+We have worked closely over the past year with Patrick Brown to provide input to him and his party on LGBT issues and to help with PCPO outreach to the LGBT community in Ontario.
 He has provided us with invaluable support in our campaign to change the Conservative Party of Canada’s (CPC) marriage policy and to use his influence to remove obstacles to the CPC’s recognition of same-sex marriage.
 We consider him an ally on LGBT issues and question the raising of this matter in the middle of a hotly-contested by-election campaign.
-We believe he deserves more recognition for his outreach to the LGBT community in Canada and that partisan politics have obscured the progress he and the OPC have made in this area.
+We believe he deserves more recognition for his outreach to the LGBT community in Canada and that partisan politics have obscured the progress he and the PCPO have made in this area.

 We have explained our concerns about the curriculum in detail to Patrick Brown, and his response to us has reassured us that he does not intend to remove pro-LGBT elements from the document.
-We will continue to work with him and the OPC to make sure this happens.
+We will continue to work with him and the PCPO to make sure this happens.